hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

     - Execute the contract

 :::tip
-Please note this a detailed guide on how to deploy via `osmosisd`, it also covers additional tooling and useful tips.
+Please note this a detailed guide on how to deploy via `terpd`, it also covers additional tooling and useful tips.
 You can also deploy to testnet with [Beaker](./cosmwasm-beaker.md) with a couple of commands.
 :::